geoffroypeeters/ismir2018/pages/callInformationPresenters.md

 - Authors of the 18 papers assigned to a session are **expected to be near their poster** during this session.
 - Note that posters presented during one morning session, should be installed in the morning **before the opening of the first session** (before 8.30am); posters presented during one afternoon session, should be installed during noon **before the opening of the second session** (before 2.30pm).
 - All posters must use **portrait orientation** and be no larger than **ISO A0 size** or 36 x 48 inches.
 Posters can only be hung in Portrait format.
 There is no poster template.
-- Each of the three days, ends with a specific time slots (Posters 1+2+3, Posters 4+5+6 or Posters 7+8+9) which allows for even more discussion with the authors of the paper.
 - A list of **local poster printing services** is provided below

 	- Graphirel [Link](http://graphirel.fr/)